JTurek708/San-Antonio-Urban-Analysis/Texas Zoning/README.md

 ## Austin, Texas
 - Residential permits issued data too large for GH, will be hosted elsewhere.
 Will post link when available.

+## Houston, Texas
+- 502 Bad Gateway on their Open Data Portal SMH

+## Dallas, Texas
+- Building permits data.
+Contains land-use at associated site.
+Too large for GH, will be hosted elsewhere.
+Will post link when available.